 The need to seek guardianship of a minor child can occur for many reasons, but the paramount concern is the welfare and protection of the child in question.
 Guardianship is intended to protect the legal rights of a minor child and allow the guardian to assume the duties of a natural parent such as:

 - Medical and emergency medical attention

 - Vacation and travel planning

-The experienced attorneys at May Herr & Grosh LLP can help you through the guardianship process—from preparing all the needed paperwork to petitioning the court for guardianship, and presenting evidence and testimony that details the reasons the person in question requires the appointment of a guardian.
+The experienced attorneys at May Herr & Grosh LLP can help you through the guardianship process—from preparing all the needed paperwork to petitioning the court for guardianship and presenting evidence to the testimony that details the reasons the person in question requires the appointment of a guardian.

 As a legal guardian, your responsibility is to manage the affairs of your ward.
 Guardianship responsibilities include making emergency and non-emergency medical decisions on their behalf.
-They also include everyday responsibilities such as paying bills on time, managing investment opportunities and dealing with the sale or purchase of property.
-In addition, you are required by law to file an annual report each tax year.
+They also have everyday duties such as paying bills on time, managing investment opportunities, and dealing with the sale or purchase of a property.
+In addition, you are required by law to file an annual report each year.
 There are complex tax and financial concerns that must be addressed.

 Guardianship is a responsibility you want to be fully prepared to embark upon.
 In an estate case, as the guardian of the estate, you may also be responsible for caring for the estate as it was cared for by the previous guardians.
 If a house requires upkeep, for example, you are expected to care for that home in the same manner it has always been.
 Speaking with a guardianship attorney near Lancaster, PA, will ensure you are fully prepared for your guardianship responsibilities.

 Guardianship can be challenging to navigate without the help of a dedicated and knowledgeable guardianship attorney near you.
 Working with our experienced team means you will have access to some of Lancaster’s more experienced guardianship lawyers, with the skill necessary to help you through your guardianship case.